 Practice!
 Practice!
 Practice!
 Select everyday activities that are of interest to your child.
 Be patient.
-Remember "It takes the time it takes" to improve skills and move on to the next developmental level.
+Remember "It takes the time it takes" to improve skills.
 The consistent adults in your child's life have the greatest influence on your child's learning and development.
 Along with the early intervention specialists, teachers and therapists, you and other family caregivers are vital to a strong team for your child.